CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-01a3-DevNet-Ex2.md

 and needs, a place to visit regularly to interact, learn, and connect with other community members and DevNet staff.
 * DevNet [Express Events](https://developer.cisco.com/site/devnet/events-contests/events/) - Join Cisco and your
 peers at DevNet Express events.
 These are focused events where you listen, learn, and put what you learn into practice.
-* DevNet [Zone](https://www.ciscolive.com/us/activities/world-of-solutions/devnet-zone/) - Join the fun and get
-hands-on with APIs available for your favorite Cisco products!
-Our learning labs, classes, demos, mini-hacks, workshops, panels and more showcase how easily you can become a developer.
+* Cisco Live [DevNet Zone](https://www.ciscolive.com/us/learn/programs/devnet-zone.html) - Join the fun and get hands-on with APIs available for your favorite Cisco products!
+Our learning labs, classes, demos, workshops, panels and more showcase how easily you can become a developer.

 ---